forkspacer/docs/src/content/docs/reference/CRDs/workspace.md

 ### Forking with Data Migration

-Create a copy of an existing workspace and migrate persistent data (PVCs) from the source workspace:
+Create a copy of an existing workspace and migrate persistent data (PVCs, Secrets, ConfigMaps) from the source workspace:

 ```yaml
 apiVersion: batch.forkspacer.com/v1